Benchmarking Self-Supervised Learning Methods for Accelerated MRI Reconstruction: SSIBench - a benchmark for self-supervised imaging

-EI is related to data augmentation (DA), which, when ground truth $\x_\GT$ is available, can be used to constrain invariance or equivariance on $\x$, applied to MRI in \cite{fabian_data_2021}.
-VORTEX \cite{desai_vortex_2022} builds on this in the semi-supervised context by performing data augmentation on the measurements when ground truth is not available:
+\textbf{Data augmentation}\quad EI is related to data augmentation \citep{chen_imaging_2023}, which, when GT $\x$ is available, can be used to constrain invariance or equivariance on $\x$ \citep{fabian_data_2021}.
+Data augmentation consistency (DAC) methods \citep{xie_unsupervised_2020} such as VORTEX \citep{desai_vortex_2022} build on this in the semi-supervised context by performing data augmentation on $\y$ when GT is not available, chiefly to provide robustness to OOD data:

-where $\T_1$ is a random k-space transform (e.g. add noise, phase shift) and $\T_2$ is a random image transform (e.g. shift, rotate).
-We consider the fully unsupervised case, replacing $\L_\text{sup}$ with $\L_\text{MC}$ to enforce measurement consistency, noting that we do not expect this to learn any new information as data in the null-space remains unobserved.